Lamden/docs/docs/dapps.md

 sidebar_label: Creating a web dapp (javascript)
 ---

-## Pre-requisities for development the dAPP in Lamden
+## Pre-requisites for development the dAPP in Lamden
 For development the dApp you need to meet several conditions:

 1. Your smart contract should be written and deployed to one of the Lamden networks.
 2. The smart contract should have public functions for communication with frontend components of the dApp.
-4. A brand new account is created for your dApp in the Lamden Wallet and you are permitted to only transaction against that.
+4. A brand new account is created for your dApp in the Lamden Wallet and you are permitted an only transaction against that.
 5. The account should be with a reasonable amount of TAU.
-6. The contract must exists on the network and be approved.
+6. The contract must exist on the network and be approved.

 ## Interfacing with the Lamden Wallet from a webpage

 ### Network API Endpoints

-To interact with blockchain, you can use the next API endpoints.
+To interact with the blockchain, you can use the next API endpoints.

 All API methods return a value, Promise or callback if provided